 Also known as the American House Spider, these spiders are the most commonly found types of spiders worldwide, and are of course the most common spiders in Ontario.
 Their bodies can grow to be 4mm – 6mm (1/4″) and have a leg span of up to 2.5cm (1″).
-House spiders are typically black, brown, tan, or grey, with patterns that make them look spotted.
+Ontario house spiders are typically black, brown, tan, or grey, with patterns that make them look spotted.

-Adult house spiders live for over a year.
+Adult house spiders can live for over a year.
 Males seek out a female mate by plucking at her web until she responds.
 Over her lifetime, a female spider produces up to 17 egg sacs, each carrying 100-400 eggs.
-The eggs are wrapped in a silk sac and hung in the female’s web until they hatch and the spiderlings disperse.
+The eggs are wrapped in a silk sac and hung in the female’s web until they hatch and the nursery web spiders disperse.

-Common house spiders build their webs in living spaces in homes, such as corners of rooms, under furniture, window corners, and other warm spaces.
+Ontario house spiders build their webs in secluded areas of a home, such as corners of rooms, under furniture, window corners, and other warm spaces.
 Male and female house spiders share a web for long periods of time, and several other females will build webs in close proximity.
-Occasionally when two females cross paths, they fight to the death.
-House spiders feed on household pests, like flies, mosquitoes, ants, and wasps.
+On the rare occasion where two females cross paths, they fight to the death.
+House spiders feed on other household pests, like flies, mosquitoes, ants, and wasps.

 It is recommended that homeowners get rid of spiders by clearing away their webs and egg sacs with a vacuum or broom.
 Limiting the spiders’ food source is also an effective way to make your home an undesirable habitat.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.
 Strong scents, such as essential oils, also deter spiders.

 Wolf spiders’ bodies can grow 1cm – 3.5cm (1.3″) and have a leg span of up to 3″.
-They are patterned in black, brown, and grey hues and rely on camouflage to survive.
+They are patterned in black, brown, and grey hues, and rely on camouflage to survive.
 Because of their size and furry appearance, they can be confused with tarantulas.
 You can find the wolf spider in Ontario.

-Wolf spiders are solitary spiders and only interact to mate, feed, or both.
+Wolf spiders are solitary spiders that only interact to mate, feed, or both.
 Female wolf spiders sometimes kill and eat the male after they mate.
-The female will then carry her eggs – over 100 of them – in a silk sac under her abdomen until they hatch.
+The female will then carry her eggs – over a hundred of them – in a silk sac under her abdomen until they hatch.
 Once hatched, the spiderlings cling to their mother’s abdomen for a few weeks before dispersing aerially.
 Are wolf spiders dangerous?
 While they are venomous, they aren’t deadly.

 Unlike most other spiders, wolf spiders hunt for their prey rather than building webs.
 They’re nocturnal and have the third-best eyesight of all spiders.
-Wolf spiders prey on other spiders (including their own kind), large bugs like grasshoppers and beetles, and occasionally small reptiles.
+Wolf spiders prey on other spiders (including their own kind), large bugs like grasshoppers and beetles, and the occasional small reptile.
 They dwell in burrows in woodlands, dry inland shrubs, wet coastal forests, meadows, and suburban gardens.
 The common habitat for a wolf spider in Ontario is a basement, but they can also be found in garages, houseplants, near windows and other spots in the home.

-Clearing your yard of debris, such as grass clippings, leaves, firewood, or mulch, and reducing the number of dark hiding spots in your garden, will deter wolf spiders from nesting there.
-Regularly vacuuming or sweeping rooms that are usually dark, such as cellars or attics, will also keep wolf spiders away.
+Clearing your yard of debris, such as grass clippings, leaves, firewood, or mulch.
+Reducing the number of dark hiding spots in your garden will deter wolf spiders from nesting there.
+Regularly vacuuming or sweeping rooms that are usually dark, such as cellars or attics, will also keep wolf spiders at bay.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.
 You can also contact Terminix Canada to help get rid of wolf spiders and give more information about whether or not are wolf spiders dangerous.